 Q2.
 What happens if a company does not receive subscription money from its subscribers?

 Ans.
 If the subscription money is not received, the company cannot file Form INC-20A, which may lead to penalties, restrictions on business operations, and even the removal of the company's name from the Registrar of Companies (ROC).
+Read here one MCA adjudication where penalty imposed for Non-receipt of Subscription Money and delay in filing of INC-20 A form.

 Q3.
 Can a company issue share certificates without receiving subscription money?